 Testosterone is an extremely important hormone when it comes to muscle building and this is for both men and women.
 The difference being that a man is going to have a much greater concentration of this hormone in their blood compared to women and thus men have a much easier time putting on muscle than women.

-You are woman was trying to stay in shape but doesn’t want to put on too much muscle mass, weight training can still be a very effective way to do so.
-In fact many women are doing and sells a disservice by not including the weight training program in their regular exercise routine.
+If you are a woman trying to stay in shape but doesn’t want to put on too much muscle mass, weight training can still be a very effective way to do so.
+In fact many women are doing a disservice by not including the weight training program in their regular exercise routine.

 Dumbbells are going to be your best starting point here, and a great introductory tool for beginners.
 Here are some of the best exercises you can do with dumbbells to lose weight.